vedro-universe/vedro-docs/docs/integrations/gitlab-reporter.md

 $ vedro run -r gitlab --gitlab-collapsable {steps,vars,scope}
 ```

-In the command above, the {steps, vars, scope} parameters dictate what elements the plugin should collapse in your report.
+In the command above, the \{steps, vars, scope\} parameters dictate what elements the plugin should collapse in your report.
 Each mode has its unique functionality; let's explore them in further detail.

 ### Steps Mode